marclevin/SplitPay/README.md

 # Introduction
-SplitPay is a simple command‑line utility for managing shared expenses.
+SplitPay is a simple command-line utility for managing shared expenses.
 It lets you create groups, add members, record expenses, and track who owes what, all from your terminal.
 PostgreSQL is used for data storage, SQLAlchemy for ORM, and Alembic for